 4. GO For the MVP

-A three course meal for $33 per person at a great restaurant is already a fantastic value across the board.
+A three course meal for $35 per person at a great restaurant is already a fantastic value across the board.
 However, some restaurants truly have the MVP – Most Valuable Proposition.
 If entrees on the regular menu are $30 or more, you have a steal with Magical Dining.
-Some of the best values with plenty of choices on the menu, include Capital Grille, The Oceanaire Seafood (Filet & Lobster Surf & Turf at $33!), A Land Remembered Steakhouse, Eddie V’s and The Venetian Room.
-Live entertainment is a great bonus at Maxine’s on Shine, Eddie V’s, Seasons 52 and Bistro CloClo.
+High end steakhouses like Capital Grille, Del Frisco’s Double Eagle and Eddie V’s are examples of getting your money’s worth!

 5. GO Make a Night Of It!